-iv) Financial assets/liabilities measured at fair value through profit and loss where they are designated at fair value through profit or loss to reduce an accounting mismatch.
-The Bank's derivative financial instruments are carried at fair value.
+iv) Financial assets/liabilities measured at fair value through profit and loss

+Financial assets are classified at fair value through profit or loss where they do not meet the criteria to be measured at amortised cost or fair value through other comprehensive income or where they are designated at fair value through profit or loss to reduce an accounting mismatch.
+The Bank's derivative financial instruments, the Buy to Let portfolio as well as the Corporate loans for the financial year FY20-21 are carried at fair value.